fmousinho/LaxAI/.github/instructions/github_copilot.instructions.md

 ---
-applyTo: '**'
+applyTo: "**"
 ---

-When running a test, make sure you are using the .venv31211 environment.
+When running a test, make sure you are using the correct .venv environment.